-From the acclaimed Mermaid Avenue Sessions (where Billy Bragg put to music two albums of Guthrie lyrics that had never been seen publicly much less played).
+From the acclaimed Mermaid Avenue Sessions, where Billy Bragg put to music formerly unpublished lyrics written by Woodie Guthrie.
+Of course, Guthrie himself came to California as part of the Dust Bowl migration in the 1930s.
+It’s a special tune.
 We love the visual: “I love to dream my troubles all away on our bed of California stars . . .
 Make another day underneath my California stars; They hang like grapes on vines that shine.”

 4. California Love (Tupac Shakur, Dr, Dre and Roger Troutman)

 California knows how to party!
-Tupac recorded the lyrics almost on a whim to this song at a West Side barbecue at Dr. Dre’s house in Calabasas.
-It was the only time they worked together before he was killed.
-Tupac–who went to high school in Marin County–was more playful in this song–but still alluded to the social justices themes he explored in other songs: “Out on bail fresh outta jail, California dreaming … Only in Cali where we riot not rally to live and die”).
+Tupac recorded the lyrics to this song almost on a whim at a West Side barbecue at Dr. Dre’s house in Calabasas.
+It was the only time they worked together before Tupac was killed.
+Tupac–who went to high school in Marin County–was more playful in this song–but still alluded to the social justices themes he explored in other songs: “Out on bail fresh outta jail, California dreaming … Only in Cali where we riot not rally to live and die“).